jbjbjb1/AussieMeatCooker/Readme.md

 This project is currently functional and the temperature reading has an accuracy of +/-1 deg C. It uses bluetooth to communicate via bluetooth serial (e.g. android app: https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_AU&gl=US).
 This project initially started as an arduino based device (see branch "arduino") and spring boarded off some great work done here: https://forum.arduino.cc/index.php?topic=231655.0, but since then it has moved to the ESP32 for a more compact design with inbuilt bluetooth functionality.

 ## Next steps
+* Check voltage divider resistances allow adequate analogue to digital conversion.
+For example, ESP32 can only measure between 0.2-3.08V effectively (which for the air sensor is 55C - 380C).
+This is ok, check it is ok for the meat probe.
 * Implement multisampling for esp32 adc (see example code here: https://github.com/espressif/esp-idf/blob/aaf12390eb14b95589acd98db5c268a2e56bb67e/examples/peripherals/adc/main/adc1_example_main.c#L72-L84 and explanation here: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/adc.html#minimizing-noise)
 * Improve app interface
 * 3D print case